 Camping in Yosemite

-For those that love nothing better than pitching a tent and sleeping right in nature itself, there’s also several campsites near the South Entrance.
+For those that love nothing better than pitching a tent and sleeping right in nature itself, there are also several campsites near the South Entrance.
 Summerdale Campground has a reservation system here, and a spot in Soquel Campground can be arranged here.

 If you are feeling up for a little risk there are additional first come, first served no-reservation campsites.
 You can find them at Greys Mountain Campsite and Nelder Grove Campground.

 So, where to start with planning your trip?

 Yosemite National Park is massive.
 So much so, that it actually has five entrances.
 The South Entrance to start with is the best option for a shorter visit, then Arch Rock Entrance is recommended for day two.

 Dotted around will be rules and regulations posted by the park rangers in Yosemite – follow them.
 Be careful on steep cliffs and wary of climbing over wet rock.
 Always stick to the trails and you’ll have a great time!

 Now, let’s get started on your 2 day itinerary in Yosemite.

 Day 1 – South Entrance